 - Place the blue accessible sign (provided) at the entrance to the Vote Center if the Vote Center is accessible and there is no visible symbol.
-You do not need to put up this sign if there is a blue accessible sign on the standing Election Information kiosk. - If your Vote Center requires temporary mitigation measures to meet accessibility requirements, you will be provided set-up instructions in the White Setup Binder. - If your Vote Center requires temporary mitigation measures, all election workers are responsible for the proper set-up and maintenance of these measures throughout Election activities.
+You do not need to put up this sign if there is a blue accessible sign on the standing Election Information kiosk. - If your Vote Center requires temporary mitigation measures to meet accessibility requirements, you will be provided set-up instructions in the White Setup Binder. - If your Vote Center requires temporary mitigation measures, all vote center staff members are responsible for the proper set-up and maintenance of these measures through-out Election activities.